manununhez/policy-kinema/README.md

 Privacy Policy
 ----------------

-### Introduction
-Our privacy policy will help you understand what information we collect at *[Company/AppName]*, how *[Company/AppName]* uses it, and what choices you have.
-*[Company/AppName]* built the *[AppName]* app as a free app.
-This SERVICE is provided by *[Company/AppName]* at no cost and is intended for use as is.
-If you choose to use our Service, then you agree to the collection and use of information in  relation with this policy.
-The Personal Information that we collect are used for providing and improving the Service.
-We will not use or share your information with anyone except as described in this Privacy Policy.
-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible in our website, unless otherwise  defined in this Privacy Policy.

-### Information Collection and Use
-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, email address, gender, location, pictures.
-The information that we request will be retained by us and used as described in this privacy policy.
-The app does use third party services that may collect information used to identify you.

-### Cookies
-Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
-These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.

-This Services does not uses these “cookies” explicitly.
-However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
-You have the option  to either accept or refuse these cookies, and know when a cookie is being sent to your device.
-If you choose to refuse our cookies, you may not be able to use some portions of this Service.

-### Location Information
-Some of the services may use location information transmitted from users' mobile phones.
-We only use this information within the scope necessary for the designated service.

-### Device Information
-We collect information from your device in some cases.
-The information will be utilized for the provision of better service and to prevent fraudulent acts.
-Additionally, such information will not include that which will identify the individual user.

-### Service Providers
-We may employ third-party companies and individuals due to the following reasons:
-* To facilitate our Service;
-* To provide the Service on our behalf;
-* To perform Service-related services; or
-* To assist us in analyzing how our Service is used.

-We want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.

-### Security
-We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over  the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.

-### Children’s Privacy
-This Services do not address anyone under the age of 13.
-We do not knowingly collect personal identifiable information from children under 13.
-In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
-If you  are  a  parent  or  guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.

-### Changes to This Privacy Policy
+**Privacy Policy**

+This privacy policy applies to the Kinema app (hereby referred to as "Application") for mobile devices that was created by Manuel Nuñez (hereby referred to as "Service Provider") as a Free service.
+This service is intended for use "AS IS".

+**What information does the Application obtain and how is it used?**

+The Application does not obtain any information when you download and use it.
+Registration is not required to use the Application.

+**Does the Application collect precise real time location information of the device?**

+This Application does not collect precise information about the location of your mobile device.

+**Do third parties see and/or have access to information obtained by the Application?**

+Since the Application does not collect any information, no data is shared with third parties.

+**What are my opt-out rights?**

+You can stop all collection of information by the Application easily by uninstalling it.
+You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.

+**Children**

+The Application is not used to knowingly solicit data from or market to children under the age of 13.

+The Service Provider does not knowingly collect personally identifiable information from children.
+The Service Provider encourages all children to never submit any personally identifiable information through the Application and/or Services.
+The Service Provider encourage parents and legal guardians to monitor their children's Internet usage and to help enforce this Policy by instructing their children never to provide personally identifiable information through the Application and/or Services without their permission.
+If you have reason to believe that a child has provided personally identifiable information to the Service Provider through the Application and/or Services, please contact the Service Provider (manuel.nunhez90@gmail.com) so that they will be able to take the necessary actions.
+You must also be at least 16 years of age to consent to the processing of your personally identifiable information in your country (in some countries we may allow your parent or guardian to do so on your behalf).

+**Security**

+The Service Provider is concerned about safeguarding the confidentiality of your information.
+However, since the Application does not collect any information, there is no risk of your data being accessed by unauthorized individuals.

+**Changes**

-We may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-We will notify you of any changes by posting the new Privacy Policy on this page.
-These changes are effective immediately, after they are posted on this page.
+This Privacy Policy may be updated from time to time for any reason.
+The Service Provider will notify you of any changes to their Privacy Policy by updating this page with the new Privacy Policy.
+You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.

-### Contact Us
+This privacy policy is effective as of 2024-03-22

+**Your Consent**

+By using the Application, you are consenting to the processing of your information as set forth in this Privacy Policy now and as amended by the Service Provider.

+**Contact Us**

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
+If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at manuel.nunhez90@gmail.com.
-Contact Information:
-Email: *[xxx@email.com]*